 - It may struggle to handle large amounts of data.

 Also Read: Top 10 Core Benefits of DevOps12.

-AppDynamics is a popular performance monitoring and observability platform for web and mobile applications.
+AppDynamics is a popular web and mobile application performance monitoring and observability platform.
 It provides a wide range of features and capabilities that can monitor the performance of applications in a DevOps environment.

 - AppDynamics captures out-of-the-box metrics using custom dashboards with no code instrumentation.

 - It is a best-in-class monitoring tool for cloud and infrastructure that allows you to modernize applications, cut costs, and boost innovation.

 - AppDynamics can be complex to set up, especially for users with limited technical experience.